Get stories and expert advice on all things related to college and parenting.

 The situation you are in isn’t as unusual as you might think.
-15% of college athletes with scholarships quit their sport while in school.
+As many as 15% of college athletes with scholarships quit their sport while in school.

-College sports offer so many benefits to your student, including access to a fun and supportive social life, good exercise, a form of stress relief and, for some talented athletes, a way to pay for college.
+College sports offer many benefits to your student, including access to a fun and supportive social life, good exercise, a form of stress relief, and, for some talented athletes, a way to pay for college.